 Blogging has totally changed my life.
 But I didn’t feel like I was actually making a difference in anybody else’s life.

 As a result of this blogging mid-life crisis, I started DoSixFigures.com to help people start a blog and experience the six-figure lifestyle.

-This blog is my passion project that has been 15 years in the making.
+This blog is my passion project that’s been 15 years in the making.